-This article provides a practical explanation of the Organizational Culture Inventory (OCI).
-After reading, you will have a basic understanding of this powerful change management and management tool.
+Organizational Culture Inventory: this article provides a practical explanation of the Organizational Culture Inventory (OCI), developed by Robert A. Cooke and J. Clayton Lafferty.
+After reading, you will have a basic understanding of this change management and management tool.

 What is the Organizational Culture Inventory (OCI)?